-s3CredentialsFile: "string"A credentials file that contains the user's credentials to use for the connection, instead of the one in the default location, ~/.aws/credentials.
-Typically, the credentials file contains the aws_access_key_id and aws_secret_access_key to use for the connection.
+s3CredentialsFile: "string"A credentials file that contains the user's credentials to use for the connection, instead of the one in the default location, the connection.

-s3ConfigFile: "string"

-A configuration file that contains the profile to use for the connection, instead of the one in the default location, such as ~/.aws/config.
+-/.aws/credentials.
+Typically, the credentials file contains the aws access key id and aws secret access key to use for s3ConfigFile: "string" A configuration file that contains the profile to use for the connection, instead of the one in the default location, such as \sim /.aws/config.
 Typically, the config file contains the region and output type to use for the connection.

-s3Profile: "string"

-The profile name of the s3 CLI profile to use for the connection, instead of the default profile.
+${\tt s3Profile: "string"} \qquad \qquad {\tt The profile name of the s3 CLI profile to use for the connection,}$ instead of the default profile.

-s3Region: "string"

-The name of the region to use for the connection.
+s3Region: "string" The name of the region to use for the connection.